Krunk-Juice/Sleeping-TA---Process-Synchronization/README.md

         ./TA

-        into the second terminal and press ENTER.
+        into the terminal and press ENTER.
 This will run the (Sleeping) TA program.

     4. The (Sleeping) TA program will continue to run until you terminate the program by pressing "Ctrl + C" at the same time.